fsossan/circuit-macros-wrapper/README.md

 * If you change the location of the folder after the installation, you need to re-run the installation script.

 ### Testing
-A demo circuit named `RLC.m4` is provided for testing in the folder `INSTALLATION_FOLDER/test/`.
-If this runs successfully, it will produce a PDF circuit diagram and a latex file to be included in a latex document.
-The latex file can be compiled standalone.
-Look at `make_circuit.sh` for more.
+A demo circuit named `RLC.m4` is provided for testing in the folder `INSTALLATION_FOLDER/test`.
+To test the functionalities, in a terminal give:
 ```
 cd INSTALLATION_FOLDER
 cd test
 make_circuit RLC.m4
 open RLC.pdf
 ```
 If the compilation process does not return errors and you can see the PDF, then you are good to go!
+In addition, make_circuit produces a latex file that can be included in a latex document.
+Look at `make_circuit.sh` for more.

 ### Practical use
 In a terminal, navigate in the folder where you have a circuit m4-file to compile and run: